ericbdaniels/blog/_posts/2020-10-08-python-on-windows.md

 # Conclusion

 Python works great on windows, don't let anyone tell you otherwise.
-If you're working on windows, especially in the realm of scientific computer or data science, Anaconda is highly recommended.
+If you're working on windows, especially in the realm of scientific computing or data science, Anaconda is highly recommended.
 Once you've got Anaconda set up and are comfortable with the basics, consider working a virtual environment for most things you're doing.
 Does absolutely every bit of code need its own environment, definitely not but for any substantial project its highly recommended.